hejingne/C-File-System-Implementation/README.md

 # C-File-System-Implementation
 ## Overview
-Implement a simple extent-based file system.\
+Implement a simple extent-based file system for the course "Operating System" from University of Toronto.
+(Received a mark of 93/100)\
 An extent is a contiguous set of blocks allocated to a file, and is defined by the starting block number and the number of blocks in the extent.\
 A single extent is often not sufficient, so a file may be composed of a sequence of extents.